Mother Accused Of Putting Baby In Trash Can Charged With Attempted Murder

 BOSTON (CBS) – A mother accused of dumping her newborn baby in a Dorchester trash can appeared in court Monday afternoon.
 Marie Merisier is charged with attempted murder and the reckless endangerment of a child.

-Prosecutors said the 33-year-old was cooking or cleaning at a home in Dorchester on Friday and was pregnant when she arrived.READ MORE: Thieves Target Toyota Prius Catalytic Converters In Cambridge
+Prosecutors said the 33-year-old was cooking or cleaning at a home in Dorchester on Friday and was pregnant when she arrived.READ MORE: Online Alcohol Deliveries Jump 300-Percent In Massachusetts During Pandemic

 Witnesses told police she went into the bathroom for more than an hour and they heard a baby crying.
 She allegedly came out with a leather bag and refused help.
+The witness called 911 after Merisier left.

 Merisier is being held on $100,000 bail.
 If released, she is ordered to stay away from and have no contact with the newborn victim and any witnesses, remain under home confinement and submit to GPS monitoring.